 If I want to have the house painted, I wait and schedule it for the week he will be away.
 I get everything set up, get all the paint and meet with painters, etc. This requires advance planning.

 In my earlier example, I let my husband see the colors I’m considering to see if he really hates any of them.
 If not, I’m free to choose as long as he doesn’t have to deal with painters.
-Win-Win!
+This is a perfect example of a Win-Win!

 Can you have different styles in different rooms?

-If your style is completely different it’s fine to have different styles in different rooms.
+If your style is completely different it’s fine to have different interior design styles in different rooms.
 To make your home look cohesive, try to use a similar color palette.
-It’s also possible to combine different styles in the same room.
-You can have traditional furnishings and modern.
-That’s what makes your home look completely original.
+It’s also possible to combine different design elements in the same room.
+You can have traditional pieces and modern.
+At the end of the day that’s what makes your home style look completely original.

 In the long run, the goal is for both people to be happy and comfortable in their own homes.
 It’s something that gets easier with time, in my experience.
 But if your styles are drastically different, try using one of these five tips to help you compromise on your design differences.